TimothyMee/Laravel-hobbies-app/readme.md

 All contributions are welcomed and can be made in form of pull requests

 # Security Vulnerabilities
-If you discover a security vulnerability within RMS, please send an e-mail to Fadayini Timothy at timothy33.tf@gmail.com
+If you discover a security vulnerability within Laravel-Hobbies, please send an e-mail to Fadayini Timothy at timothy33.tf@gmail.com

 # License
 Laravel-Hobbies test app is open-sourced software licensed under the MIT license.